ChrisDeFreitas/Electron-FolderView/readme.md

 May 26/2019

 Refactored ui.js/gridLoad() function and main.js/fldrObjGen().
-It was a long time coming as the code was originally written for a web slideshow application, with a hasty conversion Electron.
+It was a long time coming as the code was originally written for a web slideshow application, with a hasty conversion to Electron.

 - slideshow: now using Photoswipe v4.1.3,
 - slideshow: removed animations so images display quicker; background is black, now longer translucent